 You caught me red-handed!
 A physical therapist with a lapse in judgment which lead to an injury that I could have avoided had I followed my own advice.
 During an early morning workout, I recently tweaked my low back.
 I’m guilty of being exhausted, using poor technique, and not taking a rest day.
 Sound familiar?

 In the following days (as I was forced to rest although I would rather have been at the gym), I drafted a rather cheeky list of risk factors and how to maintain a healthy back.
-This post will address potential risk factors for low back pain.
-The follow-up post will include how to safely self-treat your low back pain and helpful methods for a speedy recovery.

 12 Sure Fire Ways to Injure Your Back: